JamesEllerbee/Cybersecurity-based-Knowledge-Management-System/README.md

 ## Code

 ### Build
-In order to build and run the application, a few steps need to happen. first, the Postgres server needs to start, then update any data in the database if needed, finally start the server.<br>
+In order to build and run the application, a few steps need to happen. first, the Postgres server needs to start, then update any data in the database if needed, finally start the server.
-##### NOTE:
-Once the server starts, you need to open a web browser and go to [local host(8000)](http://127.0.0.1:8000).<br>
-If you want to see the admin page for database purposes, go to [/admin](http://127.0.0.1:8000/admin/)

 #### Start the postgres server:
 ```bash